pedrotgn/pyactor/README.md

 * ``'thread'`` : classic threads
 * ``'green_thread'`` : Gevent

-Green threads give a performance almost three times better.
+Green threads give a performance almost twice better.

-You will need to specify which one you are going to use at the beginning of your program with ``set_context('TYPE')``.
+You will need to specify which one you are going to use at the beginning of your script with ``set_context('TYPE')``.
+Where type is one of the two keywords above.

 Then, first of all, a `Host` is needed in order to create some actors.
 Use it to spawn actors by giving the class type of the actor to create and one string that will identify it among the host.
 See example:

     h = create_host()
     actor1 = h.spawn('id1',MyClass)